Penfield, New York: Government

-The town is governed by a board (consisting of a supervisor, four councilpersons, a clerk, and two justices) that is elected by registered town voters.
-Major responsibilities can be grouped into planning & preservation, libraries & recreation, ethics & environment, trails & transportation.
+The town is governed by a board consisting of a supervisor and four councilpersons who are elected by registered town voters.
+Major responsibilities can be grouped into planning and preservation, libraries and recreation, ethics and environment, trails and transportation.

+Two town justices and one town clerk are also elected.

 The town court handles approximately 6,000 cases per year, adjudicated by the justices.